mtlynch/mtlynch.io/content/posts/freelancer-guidelines/index.md

 * Don't squash a commit after you've pushed it (especially after I've reviewed it).
   * This makes it hard to track edits during the review
-* If you need new changes from the `master` branch, **[rebase](https://www.atlassian.com/git/tutorials/merging-vs-rebasing)** from `master`, never *merge*.
+* If you need new changes from the main branch, **[rebase](https://www.atlassian.com/git/tutorials/merging-vs-rebasing)** the changes, never *merge*.
   * Merging clutters the pull request and makes it hard to review.

-If you need to sync changes from the `master` branch into yours (e.g., if other changes occurred while you were working on a pull request),  from `master`.

 ## Testing

-You're responsible for keeping continuous integration tests passing.
+When you create a pull request, you're responsible for ensuring all tests passing in continuous integration.
 Fix any build breaks before sending me code to review.

-If you've added a feature that changes behavior, you're responsible for adding tests to exercise the new behavior and updating any previous tests.
+If you've added a feature or otherwise changed behavior, update the automated tests to exercise the new behavior.

 If it's a feature that's difficult to test with automation, you should run manual tests to exercise the new code.
 If you can't find a way to do that, warn me that it's untested when you send it for review (this should be extremely rare).